krismbah/PyBer_Analysis/README.md

 7. Total Fares were $4327.93, $19,356.33, and $39,854.38 for Rural, Suburban, and Urban cities respectively.
 8. Average Fare per Ride was $34.62, $30.97, and $24.53 for Rural, Suburban, and Urban cities respectively.
 9. Average Fare per Driver was $55.49, $39.50, and $16.57 for Rural, Suburban, and Urban cities respectively.
-10. While Urban cities produced the most rides, drivers, and fares.
-They drivers took home the lowest fares on average.
+10. While Urban cities produced the most rides, drivers and fares.
+Their drivers took home the lowest fares on average.

 ![Summary_Chart](https://raw.githubusercontent.com/krismbah/PyBer_Analysis/main/analysis/Challenge_fare_summary.png)